VenkaSri/process-automation/EscapeeTraker/README.md

 ## Overview
 EscapeeTracker is a VBA Excel-based tool designed to streamline the process of tracking shipments potentially without a valid customs release.
 Originally developed to aid coworkers tasked with identifying such "escapees" from SAP data, this tool has transformed the labor-intensive process into a swift and automated task.

 ## How it Works
-1. **Automated Tracking:** Users paste the SAP data into Excel.
+1. **Automated Tracking:** Users paste the SAP data into Excel (Just the shipment number and tracking number).
 With a simple click on 'RUN', the tool automatically tracks each shipment's status across multiple platforms.
 2. **Quick Status Verification:** EscapeeTracker integrates various logistics data directly into Excel, enabling the immediate identification of shipments that have escaped without the necessary customs release.

 ## Key Benefits